angrave/Moodle-mbz-to-excel/README.md

 * Moodle userid are converted into anonymous ids (that can be specified external or defined as random hext digits)
 * user Iv4P addresses are optionally converted in geographic locations (town, state,country, lattitude and longitude etc)
 * References to surrounding tags are automatically indexed
-* Superfluous xml tags (that only act as a container) are not discarded
+* Superfluous xml tags that only act as a container are discarded rather than creating yet more tables
 * Attributes and leaf tags are combined as columns for the table
 * EOriginal xml source file is referenced in every Excel table row to aid cross referencing and validation.
 * Data across multiple course section instances is aggregated together